loglib/loglib/README.md

 ## What is Loglib?

-Loglib is a **Open Source** and **Privacy-First** web analytics that can be attached to your app.
-Admittedly it has beautiful dashboard built with schadcn ui and the hosted version comes with api that you can use to get your data back.
+Loglib is a **Open Source** and **Privacy-First** web analytics that aims to provide simple yet can be powerful based on your needs.
+Admittedly it has beautiful dashboard and it comes with api that you can use to get your data back anytime you want for any purpose.

 ## Why Loglib?

-- Why not?
-- No need to deploy it separately.
-You can easily attach Loglib to your Next js app (more framework support soon), and you can see your website analytics. (despite having 0 users)
-- Keep all your data in your existing database, you have the freedom to store your data in your existing db or your choice of db.
-We currently support prisma and supabase adapters but more supports are on the way.
-- Behold the beauty of your dashboard, powered by Shadcn UI.
-- Privacy-first and GDPR compliant out of the box, with customization options.
+- **Privacy first**: GDPR compliant out of the box, with customization options.

-- You can see basic analytics like vercel analytics but also events aren't paid and it's better than...
+- **Own your data**: Repurpose your data using our APIs .

+- **Events and product analysis features**: More than just pageviews - when you need it to be more loglib can be more.

+- **Developer friendly**: Easy to add to your apps and frameworks.

-- Your mom will be impressed.
+- **Your mom will be impressed**: Maybe not really, but we think it worth trying.
-- And more things are on the way.

-## How to Get Started

-To get started with Loglib, please visit our [documentation](https://loglib.io/docs).
-The documentation has all the information you need to get started with Loglib, including installation instructions, and tutorials.
-We have tried to cover different types of integrations in our documentation.

-If you don't quite find what you need, you can join the Loglib Community and ask anything.
-The Loglib Community is a great place to ask questions and get help from other Loglib users.
-You can find the Loglib Community on [Telegram](https://t.me/loglib_community) or [discord](https://discord.gg/vBkrdDER).
+- **More in the making**: We have some a lot of new exciting features in the works.
+Stay tuned!

+## Self Host

+We understand self hosting the whole thing isn't the best thing most of the time.
+We're working on making loglib easily self hosted stay tuned for that.
+But in the mean time you can use our [hosted version](https://loglib.io) for free.

+## Contributing

+See [here](./.github/CONTRIBUTING.md) for more information on how to contribute to Loglib.